-- is created by DHCP (dynamic IP configuration) or - is assigned via Minilog Comm or phyLOGIC[®] ToolBox (Interface parameter/Eth-MCM menu). - When the MCC-2 is connected to the PC by USB-interface, USB drivers have to be installed on the PC. - An USB converter is needed, if several controller should be connected by USB.
-It is mounted either external or at the first MCC-2 with RS 485 interface.
+- When the MCC-1 is connected to the PC by USB-interface, USB drivers have to be installed on the PC. - The MCC-1 is connected to the PC as a stand-alone device.
+An USB converter is needed, if several controller should be connected by USB.
+It is mounted either external or at the first MCC-1 with RS 485 interface.

 See chapter 6.5.3 RS 485 interface.